marloher/mar-s_portfolio/README.md

 - Use of Microsoft applications (Power BI, SQL Server, Power Query Editor).
 - Data connection, transformation, and visualization (ETL).
 - Creation of measures and calculated columns within semantic models (DAX).

+**International Experience & Intercultural Development in Australia & Indonesia (_Mar.
+2024 - Mar.
+2025_)**
+- Development of adaptability and communication skills in multicultural environments.
+- Analysis of local markets in sectors such as tourism and technology.
+- Interaction with international professionals and learning about business models.
+- Development of resilience, critical thinking, and problem-solving skills.

 **CX Data Analyst @ Avantio (_Sep.
 2021 - Apr.2024_)**
 - Data extraction and report generation that provide insights to various teams such as Customer Care.